Weichwerke-Heidrich-Software/bomnipotent_doc/content/server/configuration/optional/040_user-expiration-period.en.md

 title = "User Expiration"
 slug = "user-expiration-period"
 weight = 40
+description = "Learn how to configure the user expiration period in BOMnipotent."
 +++

 When a request for a new [user account](/client/basics/account-creation/) is made, it deposits a public key in the database.